-I were blessed with the forbearance of holy Job, (for like him too I am married, and my patience hath been exercised by a wife,) yet could I not forbear to smite my beast for her obstinacy, and the rather because I was summoned in the way of my profession, as I have already made known to your most merciful ears, upon a certain crying occasion, which would not admit of a moment's delay.
+I were blessed with the forbearance of holy Job. (for like him too I am married, and my patience hath been exercised by a wife,) yet could I not forbear to smite my beast for her obstinacy, and the rather because I was summoned in the way of my profession, as I have already made known to your most mereiful ears, upon a certain crying oecasion, which would not admit of a moment's delay.

-Recollect yourself, Nicolas, said his Excellency the Inquisitor-general; was there nothing
+Recollect yourself, Nicolas, said his Excellency the Inquisidor-general; was there nothing else you

-I take Saint Nicolas de Tolentino to witness, replied he, that I know of no other crime, for which I can be responsible at this righteous trihunal, save smiting my unruly beast.
-Take notice, brethren, exclaimed the Inquisitor, this unholy wretch holds trampling over friars to be no crime.
+I take Saint Nicolas de Tolentino to witness, replied he, that I know of no other erime, for which I can be responsible at this righteous tribunal, save smiting my unruly beast.
+Take notice, brethren, exclaimed the Inquisidor, this unholy wretch holds trampling over friars to be no crime.

-Pardon me, holy father, replied Nicolas, I hold it for the worst of crimes, and therefore willingly surrender my refractory mule to be dealt with as you see fit; and if you impale her alive, it will be no more than she deserves.
+Pardon me, holy father, replied Nicolas, I hold it for the worst of erimes, and therefore willingly surrender my refractory mule to be dealt with as you see fit; and if you impale her alive, it will be no more than she deserves.

-Your wits are too nimble, Nicolas, cried the judge; have a care they do not run away with your discretion; recollect the blasphemies you uttered in the hearing of those pious people.
+Your wits are to nimble, Nicolas, cried the judge; have a care they do not run away with your discretion; recollect the blasphemies you uttered in the hearing of those pious people.

-I humbly pray your Excellency, answered the prisoner, to recollect that anger is a short madness, and I hope allowances will be made by your holy council for words spoke in haste to a rebellious mule; the prophet Balaam was thrown off his guard by a simple ass, and what is an ass compared to a mule?
-If your Excellency hadseen the lovely creature, that was screaming in agony till I came to her relief, and how fine a boy I ushered into the world, which would have been lost but for myassistance, I am sure I should not be condemned for a few hasty words spoken in passion.
+I humbly pray your Excellency, answered the prisoner, to recollect that anger is a short madness, and I hope allowances will be made by your holy council for words spoke in haste to a rebellious mule: the prophet Balaam was thrown off his guard by a simple ass, and what is an ass compared to a mule?
+If your Excellency had seen the lovely creature that was screaming in agony till I came to her relief, and how fine a boy I ushered into the world, which would have been lost but for my assistance, I am sure I should not be condemned for a few hasty words spoken in passion.

-Sirrah! cried one of the puisny judges, respect the decency of the court.
-Produce the contents of this fellow's pockets before the court said the President; lay them on the table.
+Sirrah! cried one of the puisne judges, respect the decency of the court.
+Produce the contents' of the fellow's pockets before the court, said the president; lay them on the table.

-Monster, resumed the aforesaid puisny judge, taking up the forceps, what is the use of this diabolical machine?
-Please your reverence, replied Pedrosa, sagtum est ad extrahendos fætis. - Unnatural wretch, again exclaimed the judge; you have murdered the mother.
+Monster! resumed the aforesaid puisne judge, taking up the forceps, what is the use of this diabolical machine?
+Please your reverence, replied Pedrosa, 'aptum est ad extrahendos fætus.'-Unnatural wretch, again exclaimed the judge, you have murdered the mother.

 The mother of God forbid! exclaimed Pedrosa.
-I believe I have a proof in my pocket that will acquit me of that charge; and so saying, he tendered the letter we have before made mention of.
-The secretary took it, and by command of the court read as follows: - 13
+I believe I have a proof in my pocket that will acquit me of that charge, and so saying he tendered the letter we have before made mention of.
+The secretary took it, and by command of the court read as follows:-

-" Senior Don Manuel de Herrara,
+" Senior Don Manuel de Herrerra,

-When this letter, which I send by Nicolas Pedrosa, shall reach your hands, you will know that I am safely delivered of a lovely boy, after a dangerous labour, in consideration of which I pray you to pay to the said Nicolas Pedrosa the -sum of twenty gold pistoles, which sum his Excellency-,"
+"When this letter, which I send by Nicolas Pedrosa, shall reach your hands, you will know that I am safely delivered of a lovely boy, after a dangerous labour, in consideration of which I pray you to pay to the said Nicolas Pedrosa the sum of twenty gold pistoles, which sum his Excellency-."

-Hold, cried the Inquisitor-general, startin. hastily from his seat, and snatching away theletter, there is more in this than meets the eye; break up the court; I must take an examination of that prisoner in private.
+Hold, cried the Inquisitor-general, starting hastily from his seat, and snatching away the letter, there is more in this than meets the eye:

+break up the court; I must take an examination of

+this prisoner in private.